Holographic MIMO Communications with Arbitrary Surface Placements: Near-Field LoS Channel Model and Capacity Limit: Introduction

-Holographic MIMO (H-MIMO) is recently envisioned to be a promising technology capable of revolutionizing the traditional M-MIMO and UM-MIMO, as well as facilitating the developments of various aspects of 6G \cite{Gong2022Holographic}.
-H-MIMO exploits new antenna technologies, offering at least retained performance while reducing power consumption and cost.
-In particular, H-MIMO generally follows the holographic principle, where one or more reference waves, loaded by the feed ports, propagate successively to the antenna elements, thereby, generating the object waves via tunable elements \cite{Gong2022Holographic, Huang2020Holographic}.
-One of the typical realizations is using artificial matamaterials/metasurfaces, allowing electromagnetic (EM) wave manipulations with low-cost, low power consumption, and various expected EM responses.
-In general, one of the prominent features of H-MIMO is that the antenna aperture, known as the antenna surface, appears to be almost continuous with nearly countless number of elements packed over it.
-In addition, another conspicuous characteristic of H-MIMO is its electronically large surface area, which is used for combating large path-loss in high frequencies, and is made feasible owing to the low-cost and low power consumption nature.
+Holographic MIMO (H-MIMO) has been envisioned as a promising technology capable of revolutionizing the traditional M-MIMO and UM-MIMO, as well as facilitating the developments of various aspects of 6G \cite{Gong2023Holographic}.
+H-MIMO exploits new antenna technologies, such as metasurface antennas \cite{Shlezinger2021Dynamic}, offering at least retained performance while reducing power consumption and cost.
+In particular, the antenna array used in H-MIMO is generally an antenna surface consisting of a certain number of feed ports, and densely packed elements (appearing infinitesimally small) over a substrate, as shown in Fig. \ref{fig:HMIMOPrinciple}.
+H-MIMO generally follows the holographic imaging principle, where one or more reference waves, loaded by the feed ports, propagate along the substrate and successively reach the antenna elements, thereby, exciting all tunable elements to form a specific surface current distribution in order to generate the intended object waves \cite{Gong2023Holographic, Huang2020Holographic}.
+One of the typical realizations is using artificial metamaterials/metasurfaces, allowing electromagnetic (EM) wave manipulations with low-cost, low power consumption, and the generation of various expected EM responses.
+In general, one of the prominent features of H-MIMO is that the antenna surface appears to be nearly continuous with a massive (possibly infinite) number of antenna elements integrated into a compact space.
+In addition, another conspicuous characteristic of H-MIMO is its electronically large surface area, which is used for combating large path-losses at high frequencies, and is made feasible owing to the low-cost and low power consumption nature.
 These new features, not found in conventional M-MIMO systems, bring new challenges and opportunities for H-MIMO communications.